Glossary of pinball terms: C

-A pinball trapped on the playfield, either in one spot or with a limited area of motion.
+a pinball trapped on the playfield, either in one spot or with a limited area of motion.
 A popular example of a captive ball is visible in the patented design from 1995 by Williams, used in Theatre of Magic.
 This feature acts like a Newton's cradle to move the furthest pinball towards a target.
 Other tables use multiple stacked captive balls confined to a small area, such as Judge Dredd.
+Some unique examples of captive balls are the captive cue ball on the Cue Ball Wizard game and although not a ball, the mechanic in the Demolition Man game which features a series of captive toy cars.